-There are many beautiful lodges in Namibia, but Zambezi Mubala Lodge in the Zambezi region (Caprivi) is one I’ll always remember for being something different.
-With views of the Zambezi River everywhere you look, it’s reminiscent of lodges further downstream at Victoria Falls in Zimbabwe and Zambia, with sunsets, boat cruises, fishing and a birding safari to keep you happy.
+There are many beautiful lodges in Namibia, but Zambezi Mubala Lodge in the Zambezi region (formerly called Caprivi) is one I’ll always remember for being something different.
+With views of the Zambezi River everywhere you look, it’s far from a desert landscape.
+It's more reminiscent of lodges downstream at Victoria Falls in Zimbabwe and Zambia, with sunsets, boat cruises, fishing and a birding safari to keep you happy.

 A boat trip along the Zambezi River is always a treat, a chance to see wildlife and enjoy expansive views from the water.
 This ferry ride goes a bit too fast to really spot any birds properly, but there’s plenty time for that later.

 If you love to wrap yourself up in nature and enjoy bird-watching or fishing you’ll be in heaven at Zambezi Mubala Lodge, part of The Gondwana Collection.
 It’s tucked under tall Natal mahogany, jackalberry, common cluster fig and marula trees on the edge of the river, offering a glut of river views.

 You get to your cabin by a raised boardwalk under a canopy of trees.
 ‘Mubala’ is the local Silozi word for colour, and when you see your cabin you’ll realise how appropriate it is.
 The soft blues and aquamarine tones inside reflect the colours of the water and sky, the bright greens outside echo the surrounding riverine vegetation.

 Blond wood floors accentuate the feeling of airiness and space, there’s a large bed with mosquito net canopy, armchairs for relaxing, an aircon to deal with hot summer days, an enormous shower and a small kitchenette with fridge, kettle and basin at the back.
 A wood-and-glass-bead curtain in soft blues and greens hangs in the long window in the dressing area.